Housing and Dining

 - Dillon Gymnasium has facilities for recreational activities and houses the Stephens Fitness Center while also serving as the home venue for varsity wrestling and volleyball.

-- DeNunzio Pool provides complete facilities for competitive swimming and diving.
+- DeNunzio Pool provides complete facilities for competitive swimming and diving and water polo.

 - Princeton Stadium has a seating capacity of 27,800.
 The field was named Powers Field at Princeton Stadium beginning with the 2007–08 season.
 Powers Field is covered by a “bubble” each winter to enable year-round use.